REDxEYE/decima-dmf/SPEC.md

 - `name` (String): The name of the bone.
 - `transform` ([DMFTransform](#DMFTransform)): The transformation of the bone in the 3D space.
-- `parent_id` (Integer): The index of the parent bone in the skeleton's bone array.
+- `parentId` (Integer): The index of the parent bone in the skeleton's bone array.
-- `local_space` (Boolean): Indicates whether the bone's transformation is in local space (relative to the parent bone) or in world space.
+- `localSpace` (Boolean): Indicates whether the bone's transformation is in local space (relative to the parent bone) or in world space.

 #### Structure